PetroIvaniuk/llms-tools/README.md

 - [StudioGPT](https://www.latentlabs.art/) - a tool for reimagining an existing image

 ## Computer Vision
+- [DreamSim: Learning New Dimensions of Human Visual Similarity using Synthetic Data](https://dreamsim-nights.github.io/) -  a new benchmark of synthetic image triplets that span a wide range of mid-level variations, labeled with human similarity judgments
 - [CoTracker](https://co-tracker.github.io/) - an architecture that jointly tracks multiple points throughout an entire video, by MetaAI
 - [TAPIR](https://deepmind-tapir.github.io/) - a model for Tracking Any Point (TAP) that effectively tracks a query point in a video sequence, by Google DeepMind
+- [DreamTeache](https://research.nvidia.com/labs/toronto-ai/DreamTeacher/) - a self-supervised feature representation learning framework that utilizes generative networks for pre-training downstream image backbones, by NVIDIA
 - [I-JEPA](https://ai.facebook.com/blog/yann-lecun-ai-model-i-jepa), [Code](https://github.com/facebookresearch/ijepa) - Image Joint Embedding Predictive Architecture is a method for self-supervised learning.
 At a high level, I-JEPA predicts the representations of part of an image from the representations of other parts of the same image
 - [Visual Prompting](https://landing.ai/What-is-visual-prompting/) - an innovative approach that takes text prompting, used in applications such as ChatGPT, to computer vision
 - [Tracking Everything Everywhere All at Once](https://omnimotion.github.io/) - a new test-time optimization method for estimating dense and long-range motion from a video sequence